 If there’s a problem with your computer and you can’t seem to fix it—or if your computer is unstable and keeps crashing or blue-screening—you should drop into Safe Mode to fix it.

 Your Windows PC should automatically start up in Safe Mode if it crashes more than once while trying to start normally.
 However, you can also boot into Safe Mode manually:

 - Windows 7 and earlier: Press the F8 key while the computer is booting (after the initial BIOS screen, but before the Windows loading screen), and then select Safe Mode in the menu that appears.

-- Windows 8: Hold Shift while clicking Restart on the Power menu on either the login screen or through the Charms bar menu.
+- Windows 8: Hold Shift while clicking Restart on the Power menu on either the login screen or through the Charms bar menu to begin the process.

 How to Fix Your PC in Safe Mode

 After starting Windows in Safe Mode, you can perform most of the regular system maintenance and troubleshooting tasks to fix your computer:

 - Scan for Malware: Use your antivirus application to scan for malware and remove it in Safe Mode.
 Malware that may be impossible to remove in normal mode—because it’s running in the background and interfering with the antivirus—may be removable in Safe Mode.
 If you don’t have an antivirus installed, you should be able to download and install one in Safe Mode.
 Of course, if you’re using Windows Defender in Windows 10, you might be better off performing an offline malware scan.

 - Run System Restore: If your computer was recently working fine but it’s now unstable, you can use System Restore to restore its system state to the earlier, known-good configuration.
 Assuming your computer is unstable and crashing, it may be possible to run System Restore without crashing from Safe Mode.

 - Uninstall Recently Installed Software: If you recently installed software (such as a hardware driver or a program that includes a driver) and it’s causing your computer to blue-screen, you can uninstall that software from the Control Panel.
 Your computer should hopefully start normally after you’ve uninstalled the interfering software.